 It’s been 4 years with no significant healing.
 My Surgeon has tried every possible surgical intervention to encourage healing.
 All have failed.
 The first attempt at bone grafting just saw my bone disease dissolve the graft.
 My Medical team couldn’t believe it.

 My bone disease is now attacking my spine.
-I have severe spinal stenosis with spinal cord compression at L4/L5 and degeneration and sclerosis from C2 to S1.
+I have severe spinal stenosis with spinal cord compression at L4/L5 and degeneration and sclerosis of the spine from C2 to S1.
 It’s a mess, despite surgical intervention.
 My feet continue to constantly fracture along with hairline stress fractures in my pelvis, collar bone and ribs.
 The pain from all off this combined is unbelievable.